Jeffrey Dahmer's Murderer Explains Why He Killed the 'Milwaukee Cannibal'

 Scarver reportedly grew to despise 34-year-old Dahmer, who was serving 16 life sentences for the murder, rape, and dismemberment of 17 boys and men.
 Dahmer also admitted to acts of necrophilia and cannibalism, earning him the nickname the “Milwaukee Monster” or the “Milwaukee Cannibal.”

 Once behind bars, Dahmer allegedly taunted his fellow inmates, including Scarver.
 Dahmer reportedly arranged his meals to resemble body parts and slathered them with ketchup to mimic blood.
 Scarver, who is serving time for killing his boss during a robbery, insists that Dahmer did not feel any remorse for his crimes.

 Scarver maintains that the prison staff wanted Dahmer dead and thus left the men alone.
-The prison will not comment on Scarver’s story.
+The prison did not comment on Scarver’s story.